SalCacciatore/DisasterResponseModel/README.md

 It is trained on real world events sent during disaster events and can then take a new message as an input and predict the category of message.

 ## Instructions

+Before running the code, make sure you have install plotly.express and ligthgbm.

 1. Clean data